ThreeToes/sweeper/README.md

 # sweeper
-Tool to do SYN sweeps across given CIDR and port ranges.
+Tool to do TCP connect sweeps across given CIDR and port ranges.

 ## Building
 Run `make`.
 This will build a `sweeper` binary in the `build` folder